 Downtown Madison, NJ

-Bob Powell was the team leader in negotiating acquisition agreements, site plan strategy and entitlement approvals for the redevelopment of this 5-acre site in downtown Madison, NJ (Morris County).
-The site was acquired from the Borough of Madison through a competitive process, and is currently under redevelopment with construction of 135 luxury LEED certified rental apartments and condominium units in the heart of this historic Borough, a block away from the NJ Transit rail station.
+Bob Powell was the team leader in negotiating acquisition agreements, site plan strategy and entitlement approvals for the redevelopment of this 5-acre project in downtown Madison, NJ (Morris County).
+The site was acquired from the Borough of Madison through a competitive process, and has been developed with 135 luxury rental apartments and condominium units in the heart of this historic community, a block away from the NJ Transit rail station.
 The project includes a long-term PILOT agreement, a percentage of which is dedicated by the Borough to the Madison Public Schools to offset rising costs in its annual expense budget.

 Princeton Downtown Redevelopment Project

-Dr. Powell served as the leader of the development team which developed the Princeton Downtown Redevelopment project in Princeton, NJ.
-The project is a public/private partnership with the Borough of Princeton, undertaken on a former municipal parking lot, now under a long-term ground lease by the town to the development entity.
+Bob Powell served as the leader of the team which developed the Princeton Downtown Redevelopment project in Princeton, NJ.
+The project is a public/private partnership with the Town of Princeton, undertaken on a former municipal parking lot, under a long-term ground lease from the Town to the development entity.
 The project features 74 luxury apartments (including 12 “affordable” units), retail space, and a 500-car parking garage.
 In 2005 the project received the coveted “Smart Growth” award from New Jersey Future.
-The project featured a long-term tax abatement agreement between the redevelopment group and Princeton providing for substantial new revenues to the municipality which are used to finance the municipal parking garage.
+The project featured a long-term tax abatement agreement between the redeveloper and Princeton providing for substantial long-term revenues to the municipality which have been used to finance the municipal parking garage.

-We recently represented Washington Township (Gloucester County) as financial advisor in connection with litigation between the Township and a designated redeveloper of a 400-unit residential and mixed use project.
+- Washington Township (Gloucester County) – Our firm served as financial advisor to the Township in connection with settlement of litigation between the Township and a designated redeveloper of a 400-unit residential and mixed-use project.
 The litigation was focused on the need for (and specific structure of) a PILOT agreement for the project, and the mix of affordable units to be built.
-We were instrumental in assisting the Township in settling the litigation on terms favorable to the community and the project.
+We were instrumental in assisting the Township in settling the litigation on terms favorable to the community, and the project is now nearing completion.